Peaches of Immortality: Journey to the West

 The Peaches of Immortality are a major item featured within the popular fantasy novel Journey to the West.
 The peaches are first encountered when, in heaven, Sun Wukong is stationed as the Protector of the Peaches.
 The peach garden include three types of peaches, all of which grant over 3,000 years of life if only one is consumed.
 The first type blooms every three thousand years; anyone who eats it will become immortal, and their body will become both light and strong.
 The second type blooms every six thousand years; anyone who eats it will be able to fly and enjoy eternal youth.
 The third type blooms every nine thousand years; anyone who eats it will become "eternal as heaven and earth, as long-lived as the sun and moon."
 As the Protector, Sun realizes the effects of the sacred peaches and acts quickly as to consume one, before he runs into trouble when Xi Wangmu arrives to hold a peach banquet for many members of Heaven.
 Sun Wukong makes himself very small to hide within a peach during the banquet, before consuming more, thus gaining immortality and the abilities that come with the peaches.

 Later on, Sun Wukong has a second chance to eat a fruit of immortality.
 A 1000 ft tree grows behind a monastery run by a Taoist master and his disciples, though the master is away.
 Once every 10,000 years, the tree bears 30 of the legendary Man-fruit, which are just like newborn babies, complete with sense organs.
 The man-fruits grant 360 years of life to one who merely smells them and 47,000 years of life to one who consumes them.
 Fruits of immortality are not seen again after this point in the novel.

 Others

+In Hanwu Gushi (Tales of Emperor Wu of Han), the Queen Mother also gifted seven peaches to Emperor Wu of Han, saying that the peaches bloom and bear fruit only once every 3,000 years.

 Members of the Eight Immortals and the Old Man of the South Pole (a longevity deity) are sometimes depicted carrying a Peach of Immortality.

 Because of the stories and the peach's association with long-life, peach is a common decoration (the fruit or an image thereof) on traditional birthday cakes and pastries in China.